digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/index.rst

 #.
 The ``Account`` now links to its ``Daml.Finance.Interface.Holding.Factory`` by key, a
    ``HoldingFactoryKey``, instead of a ``ContractId``.
 This facilitates the upgrading of a ``HoldingFactory`` without the need to modify existing ``Account`` contract instances.
-It also enables a "lazy" upgrade approach for holdings, as detailed in our new :doc:`Holding Upgrade Tutorial <./tutorials/upgrade/holding>`.
+It also enables a "lazy" upgrade approach for holdings, as detailed the :doc:`Holding Upgrade Tutorial <./tutorials/upgrade/holding>`.

 #.
 In anticipation of the need for standardization when implementing composed workflows across